TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab2.md

 #### Repository Branch

-You can use the same project that you work in assignment 1.
+We provide you with an initial setup in branch `assignment2`.
+If you want to keep working with your test cases from the previous assignment, you can merge your previous work into `assignment2`.
 More information is given in [Starting an assignment](http://tudelft-in4303.github.io/documentation/git.html#starting-an-assignment).
 You should submit pull requests against the `assignment2` branch.

 #### Committing Derived Artifacts